octree-gva/decidim-module-geo/README.md

 ## How it works?

-Posgis can load Shapesfiles that can represents anything: neighbourghoods, cities, states, trees, public spaces.
+Postgis can load Shapefiles that can represents anything: neighbourghoods, cities, states, trees, public spaces.
-We use this module to map a shape to an application zone, to be able to geo-references all the participatory processes of the plateform.
+We use this module to map a shape to an application zone, to be able to geo-references all the participatory processes of the platform.
 This way we can offer better consultation experience, and open new perspective for participation.

 <img
     src="https://github.com/octree-gva/meta/blob/main/decidim/static/geo/admin.png?raw=true"